+\end{example} The quantity $\bar L(P)$ is the \emph{aggregate in-range liquidity}, given the current price $P$.
+From the perspective of the set of range orders which comprises the pool, this is a sufficient statistic for computing \LVR.

-\begin{example}[Linear Market Maker / Limit Order] For $K > 0$, consider the linear bonding function $f(x,y) \defeq K x + y$.
+\begin{example}[Linear Market Maker / Limit Order] For $K>0$, consider the linear bonding function $f(x,y)\defeq Kx+y$.
 Solving the pool value optimization \eqref{eq:pool-min},

 Hence, this pool can be viewed as similar to a resting limit order\footnote{While the linear market maker is \emph{statically} identical to a resting limit order, observe that they are \emph{dynamically} different.
 In particular, once the price level $K$ is crossed, in a traditional LOB, the limit order is filled and removed from the order book.
-With a linear market maker, the order remains in the pool at the same price and quantity, but with opposite direction.} that is, depending on the relative value of the price $P_t$ versus limit price $K$, either an order to either buy (if $P_t \geq K$) or sell (if $P_t < K$) up to $L/K$ units of the risky asset at price $K$.
+With a linear market maker, the order remains in the pool at the same price and quantity, but with opposite direction.
+This merely refers to a superficial change of the \emph{default strategy} after a trade execution.} that is, depending on the relative value of the price $P_{t}$ versus limit price $K$, either an order to buy (if $P_{t}\geq K$) or an order to sell (if $P_{t}<K$) up to $L/K$ units of the risky asset at price $K$.
 In this case,

-Observe that $V(\cdot)$ does not satisfy the smoothness requirement of Assumption~\ref{as:smooth-v}\ref{pt:smooth-v}: the first derivative is discountinuous at the limit price $P=K$.
-Thus, the characterization of Theorem~\ref{th:lvr} does not apply.\footnote{Note that the pool value function remains concave and the pool value process is a super-martingale.
-Hence, from the Doob-Meyer decomposition (see Section~\ref{sec:analysis}), a non-negative monotonic running cost process exists.
+Observe that $V(\cdot)$ does not satisfy the smoothness requirement of \Cref{as:smooth-v} Part~\ref{pt:smooth-v}: the first derivative is discontinuous at the limit price $P=K$.
+Thus, the characterization of Theorem~\ref{th:lvr} does not apply.\footnote{ Note that the pool value function remains concave and the pool value process is a super-martingale.
+Hence, from the Doob-Meyer decomposition, a non-negative monotonic running cost process (analogous to \LVR) exists.
 However, this process is not described by \eqref{eq:lvr}--\eqref{eq:ilvr}.
 Instead, it can be constructed using the concept of ``local time'' and the It\^o-Tanaka-Meyer formula, but we will not pursue such a generalization here \citep[see, e.g.,][]{carr1990stop}.} \end{example}